briandrum/codes.forchagrin.com/_chapters/chapter-941-use-of-public-ways-for-small-cell-wireless-facilities-and-wireless-support-structures.md

 2. _(b)_ The purpose of registration under this Section is to:

-    1. _(1)_ Compile, update and supplement the Village’s database so that the Village has accurate and current information concerning the Facilities Operators that own or operate Facilities in the Village/Village’s public Right- of-Way;
+    1. _(1)_ Compile, update and supplement the Village's database so that the Village has accurate and current information concerning the Facilities Operators that own or operate Facilities in the Village/Village's public Right- of-Way;

     2. _(2)_ Assist the Village in monitoring the usage of the public Right-of-